LiamRousselle/Fast-Paced-Unreal-FPS/README.md

 # Fast-Paced-Unreal-FPS
  DOOM 2016/DOOM Eternal inspired game made in Unreal Engine 5.4.4

+# Assets used in project:
+All assets not made by me will NOT come with the source code, as it goes against there license.

+JUPITER - Sci-Fi Modular Environment Kit, by SergeyTyapkin, (https://www.fab.com/listings/930196d4-132a-4a28-893a-dc8a05edf8fc)

 # Code Style/Developer Workflow
  I took heavy inspiration from Valve's code style.
 This means Consistency, Readability, and Structured Commenting can be found all throughout my code!